cardiopharmnerd/revascmeds/README.md

 # revascmeds

 medsremote
-The PDF medsremote.pdf file contains the full protocol with stata code for the manuscript for "WORKING TITLE: Use of secondary prevention medications in NSTEMI following revascularisation "
+The PDF medsremote.pdf file contains the full protocol with stata code for the manuscript for "Revascularisation strategy following NSTEMI and predicting secondary prevention medication use: a linked data study"

 The .do file "revascmeds.do" contains the original stata code with LaTex embedded.